IE 11 is not supported. For an optimal experience visit our site on another browser.

 Key ingredient: 0.5% coal tar | Usage: Twice a week to daily | Size: 8.5 fl oz | Best for: Chronic scalp psoriasis, seborrheic dermatitis, common dandruff

-The shampoo is formulated to manage the common symptoms of dandruff, seborrheic dermatitis and psoriasis (in fact, this is approved by the National Psoriasis Foundation) — symptoms like inflammation, thick buildup and itching.
+The shampoo is formulated to manage the common symptoms of dandruff, seborrheic dermatitis and psoriasis (in fact, it was acknowledged by the National Psoriasis Foundation, per the brand).
 And not only is it said to work immediately upon contact, but this gentle shampoo will keep working hours after being washed off, according to the brand.
 Plus, it comes in various sizes, including travel.

 Best budget anti-dandruff shampoos